-Along with these demonstration programs, SG 2000 country programs have supported promising innovations for raising and maintaining higher levels of soil productivity.
-A range of green manure crops has been demonstrated, including velvet bean (Mucuna spp.) a remarkable Asian legume.
+Along with these demonstration programs, SAA supported promising innovations for raising and maintaining higher levels of soil productivity.
+A range of green manure crops were demonstrated including velvet bean (Mucuna) , a remarkable Asian legume.
 Velvet bean is one of the few crops capable of recapturing fields from speargrass (Imperata cilindrica), an aggressive weed that blights vast expanses of cropland throughout the tropics.
 Velvet bean fixes nitrogen while growing, doubling its attractiveness to smallholder farmers.
 Cutting the plants and incorporating the vegetation into the soil allows them to use far less fertilizer for the following crop.
-In addition to green manure crops, we have promoted conservation tillage practices (minimum- or zero-tillage) where appropriate.
+In addition to green manure crops, SAA has promoted conservation tillage practices (minimum- or zero-tillage) where appropriate.

 New Approaches and Priorities

 Still president of SAA during much of this period, Dr. Borlaug set the tone for the development of the new strategies.
-“We remain committed to working with public and private extension providers to ensure the delivery of much”¾needed technologies, knowledge and information to Africa’s resource”¾poor smallholder farmers,” he said, “but there are new priorities and new goals for us to attain…as we strive for that elusive Green Revolution in Africa.”
+“We remain committed to working with public and private extension providers to ensure the delivery of much needed technologies, knowledge and information to Africa’s resource-poor smallholder farmers,” he said, “but there are new priorities and new goals for us to attain…as we strive for that elusive Green Revolution in Africa.”

 To achieve this, SAA has moved beyond crop production enhancement, covering postharvest handling, agro-processing, marketing and capacity building of farmer groups.
 Moreover, SAA has accelerated its efforts to encourage participation of women farmers and youth groups in income-generation activities through service provision in the area of postharvest and agro-processing.